|Website URL : http://www.mole-valley.gov.uk/index.cfm?articleid=27833|

 Reasonable activity, such as children playing, everyday DIY (unless at unreasonable times), groups of youngsters in the street or in parks, unless they are being rowdy, abusive, causing damage or other crime.

 How to report ASB

-Call the Community Safety and Wellbeing team during office hours on 01306 885001, email ASB@molevalley.gov.uk, or write to us at Community Safety and Wellbeing Team, MVDC, Pippbrook, Dorking, Surrey, RH4 1SJ.
-Find out about reporting noise nuisance to Environmental Health.
-To report ASB which is dealt with by the Police, visit the Surrey Police website.
+Call the Community Safety and Enforcement team during office hours on 01306 885001, email ASB@molevalley.gov.uk, or write to us at Community Safety and Wellbeing Team, MVDC, Pippbrook, Dorking, Surrey, RH4 1SJ.